Cattle slaughter in India: Legislation

 The "Preservation, protection and improvement of stock and prevention of animal diseases, veterinary training and practice" is Entry 15 of the State List of the Seventh Schedule of the Constitution, meaning that State Legislatures have exclusive powers to legislate the prevention of slaughter and preservation of cattle.

 The prohibition of cow slaughter is also one of the Directive Principles of State Policy contained in Article 48 of the Constitution.
 It reads, "The State shall endeavour to organise agriculture and animal husbandry on modern and scientific lines and shall, in particular, take steps for preserving and improving the breeds, and prohibiting the slaughter of cows and calves and other milch and draught cattle."

 Several State Governments and Union Territories (UTs) have enacted cattle preservation laws in one form or the other.
-Arunachal Pradesh, Kerala, Meghalaya, Mizoram, Nagaland, Tripura, Lakshadweep, and the Andaman and Nicobar Islands have no legislation.
+Arunachal Pradesh, Kerala, Meghalaya, Mizoram, Nagaland, Tripura, Lakshadweep, Andaman and Nicobar Islands, Ladakh, and Jammu and Kashmir have no legislation.
 All other states/UTs have enacted legislation to prevent the slaughter of cow and its progeny.
 Kerala is a major consumer of beef and has no regulation on the slaughter of cow and its progeny.
 As a result, cattle is regularly smuggled into Kerala from the neighbouring States of Tamil Nadu, Karnataka and Andhra Pradesh, for the purpose of slaughter.
 There have been several attacks on cow transporters, on the suspicion of carrying cows for slaughter.
 Between May 2015 and May 2017, at least ten Muslims were killed in these attacks.

 In 1958, Muslims of Bihar petitioned the Supreme Court of India that the ban on cow slaughter violated their religious right.
 The Court unanimously rejected their claim.